 Updated by noniq (Stefan Daschek) about 6 years ago

 Indeed, but unfortunately it’s a badly documented choice with rather surprising consequences: Compiling Ruby works seemingly without any problems, and you may use Ruby for several days or even months before noticing the issue.
 And then it’s quite hard to find out that this has something todo with the way you initially compiled Ruby.

 Could there at least be a big warning when compiling with libedit, saying something like “Warning: This build uses libedit instead of readline.
 You will not be able to use accented characters in irb.“?
 Dave Thomas already suggested this back in 2009: http://blade.nagaokaut.ac.jp/cgi-bin/scat.rb/ruby/ruby-core/21277

-Updated by bapt (Baptiste Daroussin) almost 5 years ago
+Updated by bapt (Baptiste Daroussin) about 5 years ago

 Please note that on FreeBSD I managed to fix the issue